The Glenview, Ill., native enters his fourth year at Minnesota in 2014-15.

-Michele Redman recently completed her fourth season as the head coach of the University of Minnesota women's golf program.
+Michele Redman recently completed her fifth season as the head coach of the University of Minnesota women's golf program.
 Redman officially joined the "U" family in August of 2011.

 Redman and the Gophers put together one of the best seasons in program history in 2013-14.
 The Gophers' NCAA Central Regional berth in 2014 was just the seventh in school history while the Maroon & Gold finished just two strokes shy of a trip to the NCAA championships.
 The team also picked up its first win in six seasons at the BYU Entrada Classic last season while the team also hosted the Minnesota Invitational at the Minikahda Club -- the team's first home tournament in eight years.

 Statistically speaking, the 2013-14 season may have been Minnesota's best ever with four of the program's top tournament scores including the 2014 UCF Challenge, which tied the school record at 869, as well as four of the top seven rounds in program history.
 Individually, Carmen Laguna set a new school scoring average record at 74.19 to lead the Maroon & Gold while Anna Laorr, Banchalee Theinthong and Sarinee Thitiratanakorn also posted averages that ranked among the top-10 in program history.
 Theinthong graduated with the second lowest career scoring average in Gophers history (76.45) while Laorr earned her first career win in 2014 at the BYU Entrada Classic.

 In her four years at Minnesota, Redman has also coached her student-athletes to 11 Academic All-Big Ten honors as welll as four WGCA All-American Scholar awards.